liquidinstruments/moku-examples/docs/README.md

 ### File Conversion
 The LI File Converter application is available with installation of the Moku Desktop software or as a standalone application.
 Conversion cannot currently be done through the Scripting API.

-### Moku:Pro Instrument Support
-Some instruments outside the Moku:Pro Base Bundle are not currently supported by the Scripting API.
-We're currently working to address this, however if you have a specific need, please reach out to our [Support Engineers](mailto:support@liquidinstruments.com).

 ### Other Languages
 The Moku Scripting API is built around an HTTP/REST interface.
 This allows easy interfacing from any programming language, however full documentation of this REST interface is still underway.
 If you have specific needs, again, reach out to our [Support Engineers](mailto:support@liquidinstruments.com).